The Princess and the Frog: Plot

 Ray rescues the real Naveen and steals the talisman, but is mortally wounded by Facilier, who then offers to make Tiana's dream come true in exchange for the talisman.
-Refusing to dishonor her father, Tiana destroys the talisman, leading the voodoo spirits to drag Facilier into their world for failing to pay back his debt.
-After Lawrence is arrested, Tiana reveals her love to Naveen.
-Charlotte agrees to kiss Naveen, but the clock strikes midnight before she can do so.
-Ray dies and is reincarnated as a star during his funeral.
+Refusing to dishonor her father, Tiana destroys the talisman into the ground, leading the voodoo spirits to claim Facilier’s soul and drag him into the underworld as punishment for failing to pay back his debt.
+After Lawrence is arrested, Tiana reveals her love to Naveen, and Charlotte agrees to kiss Naveen, but the clock strikes midnight before she can do so.
+Tiana and Naveen see Ray die, being held by Louis, and Ray is reincarnated as a star beside Evangeline in the night sky in front of his friends and his firefly family in a bayou during his funeral.

 Tiana and Naveen are wed by Mama Odie and then restored to human form when they kiss, since Tiana is now truly a princess.
-They return to New Orleans and open their restaurant, named Tiana's Palace.
+They return to New Orleans and open their restaurant, named Tiana's Palace, as Ray and Evangeline watch them dancing together.